Houses for Sale in Cedar

 Located 10km south of Nanaimo, Cedar is the tranquil and picturesque settlement just outside the city; an extended resort area along Yellowpoint Road faces DeCourcy, Ruxton, Pylades, Valdes and Thetis Islands.
-Cedar's rolling landscape boasts some beautiful farms and acreages, and promises all the privacy and enjoyment that rural countryside living has to offer.
+Houses for sale in Cedar feature a rolling landscape with some beautiful farms and acreages, and promises all the privacy and enjoyment that rural countryside living has to offer.
 Plenty of space and evergreen forests between properties adds to this feeling of serenity.
-One of the more prestigious neighborhoods in Cedar is called Cedar On The Sea, which borders on the ocean.
+One of the more prestigious neighborhoods in Cedar is called Cedar By The Sea, which borders on the ocean.

 Property Types (active listings)